Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 The plan also mentions the possibility of a future Palestinian state, another nonstarter for Netanyahu.

 Magdy reported from Cairo and Lidman from Jerusalem.
-Associated Press writers Josef Federman in Truro, Massachusetts; Bassem Mroue in Beirut; Jalal Bwaitel in Ramallah, West Bank, and Sam Mednick in Tel Aviv, Israel contributed to this report.
+Associated Press writers Josef Federman in Truro, Massachusetts; Bassem Mroue in Beirut; Jalal Bwaitel and Sam Metz in Ramallah, West Bank; Sam Mednick in Tel Aviv, Israel and Elena Becatoros in Athens, Greece contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.